szermatt/visual-replace/docs/source/index.rst

    replaced and the replacement.
 This makes it easier to craft possibly complex regular expression search and replace.

- * You can modify the scope and type of the search-and-replace command.

- * You can see what is going to be modified as you edit the command arguments.
+ * You can see the matches and how they're going to be modified as you edit the command arguments.

+ * To help craft the search string and its replacement, you can navigate between matches with the arrow keys and optionally see the number of matches in the prompt.

+ * You can apply only some replacements, selectively, using keyboard shortcuts, or by clicking on the preview.

+ * You can modify the scope and type of the search-and-replace command, to the full buffer, the region or everything after the point.

 Visual Replace is just an interface.
 The actual replacements are always done by the standard Emacs commands.